RCMP Report: Semi and car collide near Little Fort - BC Local News

 With the nicer weather we see more cyclists and pedestrians moving around town and surrounding areas.

-If you are driving a vehicle, please ensure you are always checking for pedestrians and cyclists, especially when turning or changing lanes.
+If you are driving a vehicle, please ensure you always check for pedestrians and cyclists, especially when turning or changing lanes.

 For those of you cycling, if you are cycling on the roadway, you must follow the rules of the road the same as any car.
-Please also be aware that you are not easily seen by those driving cars, and you are much faster than the average pedestrian.
+Please also be aware that you are not easily seen by those driving cars and that you are much faster than the average pedestrian.

-Take care to protect yourself, when a cyclist or pedestrian is hit by a car, the car always wins, even if it’s the car’s fault.
+Take care to protect yourself.
+When a cyclist or pedestrian is hit by a car, the car always wins, even if it’s the car driver’s fault.

 newsroom@clearwatertimes.comLike us on Facebook and follow us on Twitter